-When a brand name is similar to a registered or pending trademark, and if it relates to the same or similar goods and services, it can receive rejection on the grounds of ‘likelihood of confusion’.
+When a brand name is similar to a registered or pending trademark, and if it relates to the same or similar goods and services, it can receive a rejection on the grounds of ‘likelihood of confusion.

 If Trademarks Sound Similar

-One may perceive phonetic matches between trademarks as similarity in sounds.
+One may perceive phonetic matches between trademarks as similarities in sounds.
 These include the marks that you spell out differently but sound alike.
-The rejection of trademark on the grounds of ‘likelihood of confusion’ is more in cases where marks are phonetically similar to the existing or pending trademarks.
-For example, i comparison, “Mucca” which might be liable to be confused with Mukka or Mucc@ already registered for similar goods.
+The rejection of trademark on the grounds of ‘likelihood of confusion is more in cases where marks are phonetically similar to the existing or pending trademarks.
+For example, in comparison, “Mucca” might be liable to be confused with Mukka or Mucc@ already registered for similar goods.

 Similarity in Appearance

-Any mark that appears to be too similar and confusing in terms of its appearance and design is vulnerable to receive rejection on the grounds of ‘likelihood of confusion’.
-For example: “FLITE” is liable to confused with “FLITE”.
+Any mark that appears to be too similar and confusing in terms of its appearance and design is vulnerable to receive a rejection on the grounds of ‘likelihood of confusion.
+For example: “FLITE” is liable to be confused with “FLITE”.
 The marks look very similar, even though they use a different font.

 Similarity in Meaning